flamebyrd/makesite/sample-content/default/_index.md

 This site is generated from the content files in the /content folder.
 To remove this message, delete the _index.md file.
 To remove all the content, delete all the files!
 If you ever need to retrieve it, you can find it in the /sample-content folder.

-This site demonstrates the following features:
+The default site (using the default theme) demonstrates the following features:
 * Top and Bottom menus (you can edit these in params.json)
 * About and Contact pages that are only accessible in the top menu (you can set this in the header of their content files)
 * Works grouped by fandom and series, sorted by date
 * Fandom list at the top of the page

+To change to a more minimal style, without the menus, edit params.json and change `"theme": "default",` to `"theme": "minimal",`.
+To modify the theme to suit your needs, check out the Theme section in README.md.

 ## Quick Start